 Reciprocal Memberships Rock!

-After doing a good amount of research, I learned about reciprocal memberships.
 What is a reciprocal membership?
-A reciprocal membership is one which can be used at multiple establishments to gain either FREE or discounted entry.
+A reciprocal membership is a membership from one establishment which can be used at multiple establishments to gain either FREE or discounted entry.

-For instance, a membership to a science center in San Diego would likely allow you either free or discount entry to a science center or natural history museum in Los Angeles, Oregon, Las Vegas, or even Boston.
+For instance, purchasing a reciprocal science center membership in San Diego could give you either FREE or discount entry to science centers across the U.S. It may grant you entry to a science center or natural history museum in Los Angeles, Oregon, Las Vegas, or even Boston.
+Possibly even in another country!

-• Reuben H. Fleet Science Center (gain access to the Discovery Science Center in OC, the La Habra Children’s Museum, the Los Angeles Natural History Museum, etc…)
+• Reuben H. Fleet Science Center (gain access to the Discovery Cube in Los Angeles (OC may not accept your card due to distance requirements), the La Habra Children’s Museum, the Los Angeles Natural History Museum, The MOXI in Santa Barbara, etc…)

 Some Good Resources For Info About Reciprocal Memberships